-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2722 C1 Total first-time, first-year (freshman) women who applied 4339 C1 Total first-time, first-year (freshman) men who were admitted 2027 C1 Total first-time, first-year (freshman) women who were admitted 3167 C1 Total full-time, first-time, first-year (freshman) men who enrolled 868 C1 Total part-time, first-time, first-year (freshman) men who enrolled 25 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1181 C1 Total part-time, first-time, first-year (freshman) women who enrolled 24
+who were subsequently offered dufinssion.
+C1 Total first-time, first-year (freshman) men who applied 1593 C1 Total first-time, first-year (freshman) women who applied 2959 C1 Total first-time, first-year (freshman) men who were admitted 1436 C1 Total first-time, first-year (freshman) women who were admitted 2747 C1 Total full-time, first-time, first-year (freshman) men who enrolled 610 C1 Total part-time, first-time, first-year (freshman) men who enrolled 15

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 1051

+C1 Total part-time , first-time, first-year (freshma n) women who enrolled 9